Does My Family Lawyer Need to Talk to My Estate Planning Lawyer in a Divorce?

 There is no question that lawyers are not all cut from the same cloth.
 Some attorneys specialize in family law, while others focus on personal injury cases.
 The law is complicated and includes multiple different facets.
 Someone who works primarily on defending accused criminals shouldn’t represent a client trying to file a medical malpractice case.
 What does this have to do with divorce?
 Plenty.

-At Kessler & Solomiany, LLC, we want your family law matter to be resolved favorably.
-We strive to provide honest and upfront answers to some of the most common divorce-related questions we encounter in our practice.
+At Kessler & Solomiany, LLC, we want your family law matter resolved favorably.
+Our attorneys strive to provide honest and upfront answers to some of the most common divorce-related questions we encounter in our practice.
 One of those questions revolves around involving family lawyers with estate lawyers.
 Here’s what you need to know:

 Do My Lawyers Need to Talk to Each Other When I’m Divorcing?

 The quick answer is yes, your estate planning attorney and your family law attorney should be in contact with one another for multiple reasons.
-First, to fairly estimate what you deserve in a divorce settlement, your attorney needs to understand your complete financial standing.
+First, your attorney needs to understand your complete financial standing to fairly estimate what you deserve in a divorce settlement.
 To do this, they need access to all your finances and your partner’s.
 While you may keep meticulous records about your assets and debts, your estate planning attorney will have the information your family law attorney needs about your family’s assets, insurance plans, retirement accounts, and property holdings.
 This financial information is crucial for helping to estimate potential alimony or child support payments.

 Remember, attorneys are nothing if not resourceful.
 Preventing a family law attorney from talking to an estate planning attorney does not mean you are effectively hiding assets.
 If you are concerned about your financial situation and how it may be impacted by a divorce, share those concerns with your family law attorney.